jst-build/jst/doc/concepts/service-target-cache.md

 build environment, but are, instead, built from source, e.g., in order to always build against the latest snapshot.
 The latter is a typical workflow in case of first-party dependencies.
-In the case of `justbuild`, those first-party dependencies form a separate logical repository that is typically content fixed (e.g., because that dependency is versioned in a `git` repository).
+In the case of `jst`, those first-party dependencies form a separate logical repository that is typically content fixed (e.g., because that dependency is versioned in a `git` repository).